New Sweden: Finnish influence

 The settlers came from all over the Swedish realm and many of them were Finnish-speaking.
-The proportion of Finns in New Sweden grew especially towards the end of the period of colonization.
-Finns composed 22 percent of the population during Swedish rule, and rose to about 50 percent after the colony came under Dutch rule.
-A contingent of 140 Finns arrived in 1664, and the ship Mercurius brought another 106 settlers in 1665, 92 of whom were listed as Finns.
-Their early presence is reflected in place names near the Delaware River such as Finland (Marcus Hook), Torne, Lapland, Finns Point, Mullica Hill, and Mullica River.
+The proportion of Finns in New Sweden grew especially towards the end of the colony.

-Many of the Finnish inhabitants of New Sweden did not come directly from Finland, but from the Finnskogen ("Finn forests") of central Sweden.
-These communities had formed in the late 1500s and early 1600s, when tens of thousands of Savo Finns migrated from Finland to sparsely populated forested regions, especially Värmland and neighboring provinces.
+Many of the Finnish-speaking inhabitants of New Sweden did not come directly from Finland, but from the Finnskogen ("Finn forests") of central Sweden.
+These communities emerged in the late 1500s and early 1600s, when tens of thousands of Savo Finns migrated from Finland to sparsely populated forest regions, especially Värmland and neighboring provinces.
 Their migration was encouraged during the reigns of Charles IX and Gustavus Adolphus.
-These Forest Finns practiced slash-and-burn agriculture, a method also used by the local Indigenous Lenape Indians along the Delaware River.
-By 1630s this practice had become a source of friction with Swedish authorities, who accused the Finns of destroying valuable timber resources.
+These Forest Finns practiced slash-and-burn agriculture, which by the 1630s had become a source of conflict with Swedish authorities, who accused them of destroying valuable timber resources.

-In the early 1640s the Swedish Crown considered relocating some of the Forest Finns to New Sweden.
-In 1640 several Finns who had been sentenced for unlawful slash-and-burn farming in Värmland petitioned to be sent to the colony.
-By 1643 provincial governors received orders to capture and send such forest-destroying Finns to Delaware.
+In 1640, several Finns sentenced for unlawful slash-and-burn farming in Värmland petitioned to be sent to the colony, prompting the Swedish Crown to consider relocating some of the Forest Finns to New Sweden where settlers were needed.
+By 1643, provincial governors were instructed to capture and send such forest-destroying Finns to Delaware.
 A small number of petty criminals from Finland were also sent to the colony, but forced migration never became extensive.
 By the late 1640s, Forest Finns had grown enthusiastic about opportunities in New Sweden, and hundreds of volunteers petitioned for permission to emigrate.

+Finns composed 22 percent of the population during Swedish rule, rising to about 50 percent after the colony came under Dutch control.
+A group of 140 Finns arrived in 1664, and the ship Mercurius brought another 106 settlers in 1665, 92 of whom were listed as Finns.
+The exact number of Finns is difficult to determine, as the colonists' language was not recorded and Finnish names were distorted in the official records written in Swedish.
+Identifications of some surnames, such as Rambo, Cock, or Stille, as derivations of East Finnish names (Romppainen, Kokkoinen, Hiljakainen) have been criticized by the historian Kari Tarkiainen, as the bearers of these names had Swedish-sounding given names or patronymics.
+In some other cases, identifications rest on similarly weak evidence.
+In some records, however, Finnish origin was explicitly indicated with the term "Finn".

-Finnish language did not persist in Delaware, unlike Swedish, which was used in the church and remained in use until the 18th century.
+The Finnish presence is reflected in place names near the Delaware River, including Finland (Marcus Hook), Torne, Lapland, Finns Point, Mullica Hill, and Mullica River.
+Finnish language did not persist in Delaware, unlike Swedish, which was used as a church language and remained in use until the 18th century.